eliasgoette/py_stock_information_scraper/README.md

 - Import this module
 - Create an instance of YahooScraper (more scrapers possible in the future)
   - Is initialized with a ticker symbol so that the asset only needs to be set once
-- Get stock prices using their ticker symbols (more methods possible in the future)
+- Get stock prices or volumes using their ticker symbols (more methods possible in the future)